 Most people with seasonal flu are sick for about a week, and then they feel better.
 But, some people, especially young children, pregnant women, older people, and people with chronic health problems can get very sick.
-Some can even die.
-It is recommended for everyone 6 months and older.
+Some can even die An annual vaccine is the best way to protect your child from seasonal flu.
+The vaccine is recommended for everyone 6 months and older every year.

 What is seasonal flu?